SHE BELIEVED SHE COULD SO SHE LIT THAT BITCH UP HERSELF.

 When I say give it your all, I’m not talking about staying up as late as you can to give the impression that you’re working while everyone else is sleeping.
 I’m talking about using every ounce of knowledge, experience, and potential you have and putting that into your business.
 I’m self-taught in a variety of areas including a BA in Social Welfare and Masters in Social Work.
 You better believe I’ve used everything I know including those years I spent doing customer service and debt collection.
 The discipline I learned while hustling through graduate school including the same pressure to pump out papers is used to create dope blog content.
 Take everything you have and throw it into your business and in the areas you fall short, figure out how you can improve or hire out the work.

 As your business grows, you’ll find it necessary to seek out mentorship and other forms of support.
 Doing it alone can become overwhelming so build your support system of family, friends and other entrepreneurs that you feel comfortable sharing information with.
-My support system includes my sister that helps with events, my hubby that will help with picking up a supply order and other errands and other family that can take my kids when I need the day to handle things kid-free.
+My support system includes my sister that helps with events, nieces that are having heir first work experiences helping out where they can, my hubby that will help with picking up a supply order and other errands including other family that can take my kids when I need the day to handle things kid-free.
 Entrepreneurship can also feel lonely so having a few biz besties you can trust to bounce ideas off of or vent to when you’re going through a rough patch is amazing support to have.

 BUILD AUTHENTIC RELATIONSHIPS